Introduction

 Findings

-a.
+A couple of interesting observations are :a.
 In general, the average ratio for the top 10 countries has improved over the past 25 years showing how global policies could have helped improve the ratios.

 b.
 The Female employment to population ratio has remained almost constant over the past 25 years for Iceland while other countries have improved their ratios to match Iceland.